 - Be pursuing enough credits for which a student could be eligible for federal financial aid; for undergraduate students, at least 3 credits; for graduate and seminary students, at least 4 credits

 CARES Act awards will be based on the following scale:

 |Any or no EFC||$250||$250|

-As of October 5, 2020, 317 students have been awarded through the CARES Act.
+As of October 5, 2020, all funds through the CARES Act have been awarded to 317 eligible students.
 If you have COVID-related expenses that exceed the amount of your award, please complete the application and return it with all supporting documents to the Financial Aid Office at email@example.com.